KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 ### Install Required Tools and Dependencies

-This is a general set-up task, and should only ever need to be done once.
+This is a general set-up task, and should only ever need to be done once:

 ```console
 kali@kali:~$ sudo apt install -y debootstrap qemu-user-static